-CRST 481 Doxological Ecology & Creation Apologetics Ministries
+CRST 481 Doxological Ecology & Creation Apologetics

 The Biblical creation-based concept of doxological ecology is examined in depth, with informed attention to how this God-honoring field of creationist apologetics can be used in practical Christian ministry contexts to correct the confused, to instruct the teachable, and to rebuke evolutionary scoffers.
 Educators who teach such doxological apologetics, such as Drs.
-Irwin Moon, Jobe Martin, and David Menton), are identified as role models who have aptly integrated God's Word with God's world (and its inhabitants), in creationist apologetics that teach creationist insights about humans, mammals, birds, insects, arachnids, fish, amphibians, reptiles, shellfish, trees, flowers, algae, the water cycle, microbial life, and other aspects of earth's ecosystem dynamics.
+Irwin Moon, Jobe Martin, and David Menton), are identified as role models who have aptly integrated God's Word with God's world (and its inhabitants), in creationist apologetics ministries.
+Examples of these Christian education ministry applications may include doxological apologetics that teach creationist insights about humans, mammals, birds, insects, arachnids, fish, amphibians, reptiles, shellfish, trees, flowers, algae, the water cycle, microbial life, and other aspects of earth's ecosystem dynamics.
 (Prerequisites: CRST 101, APOL 222, & THEO 201; 2, 3, or more semester hours credit)

-CRST 482 Doxological Biogeography & Creation Apologetics Ministries
+CRST 482 Doxological Biogeography & Creation Apologetics